Functions in Python

 Pass by Value #

 Recall that everything in Python is object.
 So a variable for an object, is actually a reference to the object.
 In other words, a variable stores the address where an object is stored in the memory.
-It doesn't contain the actual value itself.
+It doesn't contain the actual object itself.

 When a function is called with arguments, it is the address of the object stored in the argument is passed to the parameter variable.
 However, just for the sake of simplicity, we say the value of argument is passed the to the parameter while invoking the function.
 This mechanism is known as Pass By Value.
 Consider the following example: